 and most of Kielder Water & Forest Park

-make up our International Dark Sky Park, awarded by the International Dark Sky Association.
-This means that, once the sun has set and you're in a remote spot away from street lights, you can see thousands of stars, the Milky Way, and the Andromeda Galaxy (2.5 million light years away) with the naked eye.
+make up our International Dark Sky Park, a status that is awarded by the International Dark Sky Association.
+This means that on a clear night, once the sun has set and you're in a remote spot away from street lights, you can look up into the night sky and see thousands of stars, the Milky Way, and the Andromeda Galaxy (2.5 million light years away) with the naked eye.